eneus/ddscafold/backend/README.md

-# Afishi based on Drupal 9
+# DDScafold based on Drupal 9

 Innovation Technology Projects Management based on Drupal (backend) and ReactJS (frontkend).